Skip to main content

 Accent Color Override

 Click the color swatch to open your OS native color picker.
-Changes apply live as you adjust, with no debounce, so you can drag through the picker and see the app update in real time.
+Changes apply live as you adjust, with no debounce, so you can drag through the picker and watch the app update in real time.
 The Reset to theme default button next to the swatch clears the override and restores whatever accent the current theme originally shipped with.

 Tip